 We receive many applications from well-qualified applicants and are unfortunately only able to accept a few.
 It is sometimes possible to share outstanding applications with other groups on campus.
 If you are interested in having your application shared with others at Duke, make sure to check the appropriate box during the electronic application process.

 The deadline for submission of applications for admission is December 1.
 The application fee is $95.
 We encourage you to complete the application well before the December 1 deadline.
-The new GRE analytic writing test takes longer to score than previous GRE tests.
-Please take the exam early enough so that we have your scores by December 1.
+If you are submitting GRE scores, note the new GRE analytic writing test takes longer to score than previous GRE tests.
+If you will submit GRE scores, please take the exam early enough so that we have your scores by December 1.
 Please note that the institutional code for Duke is 5156.
 No code for specific departments is necessary.

 Review and Notification